tinuzz/python-solaredge/README.md

 These are normally only sent once, so if you do not want to resort to a serial connection to extract the key from the inverter, it is important to start storing the network communication from the inverter right from the start.

+Please note that the code for extracting the private key with this library has not been fully implemented yet, so I recommend keeping a dump of all traffic, at least until you have successfully obtained your private key.

 ## Integrated solution: Pyp